We are back, ladies and gentlemen, Rush Limbaugh and the most listened to radio talk show in the country.

 Because of what the Democrats and media say.

-I think that the if if Rubio is given credit for this by the media for low information voters, it will be for the express purpose of ending his relationship with the Republican base.
+I think that if Rubio is given credit for this by the media for low-information voters, it will be for the express purpose of ending his relationship with the Republican base.

-I think if the if if the media engages in an in an attempt to credit Rubio, it will be to destroy him, not to help him.
+I think if the media engages in an attempt to credit Rubio, it will be to destroy him, not to help him.

 Well, that's his job then.